TimSusa/redux-generate/README.md

 }

 ```

-- Create folder for your reducers
+### Create Reducer

-- Create a file: "my-custom-reducer.js", which should look like that:
+- Create a file: "my-custom-reducer.js", which should look like this:

 ```
 import {generateReducers} from 'redux-generate-actions'